mancanelli/mancanelli.github.io/_publications/phydi.md

 preprint: https://arxiv.org/abs/2310.07612
 poster: PHYDI_poster.pdf
 code: https://github.com/ispamm/PHYDI
+abstract: "Neural models based on hypercomplex algebra systems are growing and prolificating for a plethora of applications, ranging from computer vision to natural language processing.
+Hand in hand with their adoption, parameterized hypercomplex neural networks (PHNNs) are growing in size and no techniques have been adopted so far to control their convergence at a large scale.
+In this paper, we study PHNNs convergence and propose parameterized hypercomplex identity initialization (PHYDI), a method to improve their convergence at different scales, leading to more robust performance when the number of layers scales up, while also reaching the same performance with fewer iterations.
+We show the effectiveness of this approach in different benchmarks and with common PHNNs with ResNets- and Transformer-based architecture."
 bibtex: "@inproceedings{mancanelli2023MLSP,<br/>
   &emsp;author={Mancanelli, Matteo and Grassucci, Eleonora and Uncini, Aurelio and Comminiello, Danilo},<br/>
   &emsp;booktitle={2023 IEEE 33rd International Workshop on Machine Learning for Signal Processing (MLSP)},<br/>